AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

     ![Pin AEM Sidekick](/help/edge/assets/pin-aem-sidekick.png)

-1. To setup the Sidekick Chrome extension, go to your previously shared Google Drive or Microsoft SharePoint folder and right-click the extension icon in the browser toolbar and select `Add this project`.
+1. To set up the Sidekick Chrome extension, go to your previously shared Google Drive or Microsoft SharePoint folder and right-click the extension icon in the browser toolbar and select `Add this project`.

     ![AEM Sidekick - Add a project](/help/edge/assets/aem-sidekick-add-a-project.png)

-    As soon as the extension is installed and your project is added, you are ready to preview and publish your content from your Google Drive.
+    When the extension is installed and your project is added, you are ready to preview and publish your content from your Google Drive.

 1. Select all the documents in the Microsoft SharePoint or Google Drive folder.
 You can choose multiple documents by holding down the Ctrl key (Windows/Linux) or Cmd key (Mac) while clicking.

     ![Select all the files](/help/edge/assets/select-all-files.png)

-1. Click on the AEM Sidekick icon pinned to your Chrome extension bar.
+1. Click the AEM Sidekick icon pinned to your Chrome extension bar.
 A toolbar appears on your screen.
 You can choose to preview or publish your content.

     If you copied over `index`, `nav`, `footer` and `enquiry` files, all these are separate documents with their own preview and publish cycles, so make sure you preview (and publish) all of them.

     Upon previewing the files, new browser tabs display the documents.
-To preview the sample form go to the following URL:
+To preview the sample form, go to the following URL:

     ```HTML